Maze of the Riddling Minotaur: Reception

+Kelly Grimes reviewed Maze of the Riddling Minotaur for Fantasy Gamer magazine and stated that "The module is worth its price if you intend to use it as a solo dungeon or to run a maze but don't want to work out the basic groundwork.
+It does present some nice building material as well as a couple of interesting new monsters.
+It is not, however, recommended for those GMs who wish to do nothing more to a module than read it over before running it for their party."

 Chris Hunter reviewed the module for Imagine magazine, giving it a positive review.
 Hunter called it "a rescue the princess" scenario and noted that it is not an easy one.
 The labyrinth is laid out in such a way that the player has to go through most areas before reaching the goal.
 According to Hunter the text and diceless combat system are easy to follow and he came across only two minor mistakes.
 However, Hunter saw one problem with the invisible ink approach in that the size of the text box can give a hint as to the results of a choice.
 In addition, as in most solo adventures, player choices are quite limited.
 Hunter pointed out that, once it has been played through as a solo adventure, the module can be reused as a group adventure, where those behind the kidnapping of the princess can be revealed.
 Hunter concluded that buyers will likely enjoy this module, if they do not mind the limitations of solo adventures.